Have you ever heard of Golden Spike National Historical Park aka Promontory Point Utah?

 Plan Your Visit to Golden Spike National Historical Park

 Should I Plan a Special Visit

-I would say if you live in Utah that 2019 is the year to visit.
-This is a great Utah State history moment and it is great to be a part of it.
-If I was coming from out of state I would not necessarily go out of my way to see Promontory Point unless, I had a train enthusiast with me, held a National Park Pass and wanted to get to as many parks as possible, or if I had a trip planned and was near the area.
+Yes, planning a visit to Golden Spike National Historical Park is worth it, if you live in Utah.
+This is a great Utah state historical site to explore.
+If I was coming from out of state I would not necessarily go out of my way to see Promontory Point unless I had a train enthusiast with me, held a National Park Pass and wanted to get to as many parks as possible, or if I had a trip planned and was near the area.